johnrsibert/JonzPandemic/index.md

 of 1.5%, but there is a substantial number ratios greater than 0.02 up to a maximum of 0.05.
-The Johns Hopkins University Coronavirus Resource Center pegs the case-fatality ratio in the United States to be about [1.2 deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality) down from 2 deaths per case in early 2020.
+The Johns Hopkins University Coronavirus Resource Center pegs the case-fatality ratio in the United States to be about [1.2 deaths for 100 confirmed cases](https://coronavirus.jhu.edu/data/mortality) down from 2 deaths per 100 cases in early 2020.

 The distribution of observed CFRs is skewed to the right, making it difficult to calculate an unambiguous central tendency.